DylanMeeus/springboot_jwt_blog/_posts/2015-10-15-angular-2-series-part-3-using-http.markdown

 It's fair to say that most of Angular 2 looks and feels completely different than Angular 1.x, and the **Http** API is no exception.
 The **$http** service that Angular 1.x provides works very nicely for most use cases, and is fairly intuitive to use.
 Angular 2's Http requires that we learn some new concepts, including how to work with **observables**.

-In this tutorial, we'll look at some of the key differences in the way that Angular 1.x and 2 implement HTTP requests, and we'll also see how to make requests and handle responses.
+In this tutorial, we'll look at some of the key differences in the way that Angular 1.x and 2 implement **HTTP requests**, and we'll also see how to make requests and handle responses.
 Incidentally, the sample we use to test out **Http** will also let us see the basics of adding authentication to an Angular 2 app.

 It's important to note that the Http implementation for Angular 2 is still a [work in progress](https://github.com/angular/angular/issues/2793), and a lot of things are still in flux or aren't complete yet.

 ## Differences between Angular 1.x $http and Angular 2 Http

-Angular 2's Http implementation again provides a fairly straightforward way of handling requests, but there are some key differences.
-For starters, HTTP calls in Angular 2 by default return observables through [RxJS](https://github.com/Reactive-Extensions/RxJS), whereas $http in Angular 1.x returns promises.
+**Angular 2's Http implementation** again provides a fairly straightforward way of handling requests, but there are some key differences.
+For starters, **HTTP calls in Angular 2** by default return observables through [RxJS](https://github.com/Reactive-Extensions/RxJS), whereas $http in Angular 1.x returns promises.
 Using observable streams gives us the benefit of greater flexibility when it comes to handling the responses coming from HTTP requests.
 For example, we have the potential of tapping into useful RxJS operators like `retry` so that a failed HTTP request is automatically re-sent, which is useful for cases where users have poor or intermittent network communication.
 We'll see later in the article how we can implement RxJS operators in our Http observables.

 In Angular 2, Http is accessed as an injectable class from `angular2/http` and, just like other classes, we `import` it when we want to use it in our components.
 Angular 2 also comes with a set of injectable providers for Http, which are imported via `HTTP_PROVIDERS`.
 With these we get providers such as `RequestOptions` and `ResponseOptions`, which allow us to modify requests and responses by extending the base class for each.
 In Angular 1.x, we would do this by providing a `transformRequest` or `transformResponse` function to our `$http` options.